 Pay In Full: If you can do it you might want to

-Payment in full is another way to get tax relief in the sense it will stop any garnishments and stops the IRS collection process.
+Payment in full is another way to get tax relief in the sense it will stop any garnishments and stop the IRS collection process.
 If you have more cash than the tax debt, often the best move is to pay it off and request a penalty abatement.
 Most people reading this are probably not in that category.

-Penalty Abatement: First year is easy
+Penalty Abatement: The first year is easy

-Easier way to deal with tax relief
+An easier way to deal with tax relief

-We order the information, check it all out, file what needs to be filed, and proceed on the best resolution.
+We order the information, check it all out, file what needs to be filed and proceed on the best resolution.
 If we cannot help you we’ll tell you.
 No false promises for settlements.
 We only submit settlements that can be accepted.